keijokapp/foundationdb-pouchdb/README.md

  - Trying to insert large attachments or documents is an undefined behavior.
  - Transactions can last at most 5 seconds from the first read.
  - Write transactions have overall size limitations.

-Also, there are non-FoundationDB-specific limitations:

-- All write operations update "last update seq" and "doc count" keys, so concurrent write transactions are effectively guaranteed to conflict and wouldn't benefit from concurrency.
-This can also affect read operations, eg if they need to update views.

 Some of these limitations could be easily solved.
 If these limitations are a significant problem for you, please create an issue.